Steam Support cannot modify trading or Steam Community Market restrictions, regardless of the circumstances under which an account became restricted.

 It is up to the game developer to decide whether or not they want to participate in the Community Market.

-Please see our Market and Trade Restrictions FAQ for a detailed list of restrictions.
+Please see our Trading and Market Restrictions FAQ for a detailed list of restrictions.

 The Steam Transaction Fee is collected by Steam and is used to protect against nominal fraud incidents and cover the cost of development of this and future Steam economy features.
 The fee is currently 5% (with a minimum fee of $0.01).
 This fee may be increased or decreased in the future.